kubedb/docs/docs/guides/druid/autoscaler/storage/guide.md

 Here,

-- `spec.clusterRef.name` specifies that we are performing vertical scaling operation on `druid-cluster` cluster.
+- `spec.databaseRef.name` specifies that we are performing storage autoscaling operation on `druid-cluster` cluster.
 - `spec.storage.historicals.trigger/spec.storage.middleManagers.trigger` specifies that storage autoscaling is enabled for historicals and middleManagers of topology cluster.
 - `spec.storage.historicals.usageThreshold/spec.storage.middleManagers.usageThreshold` specifies storage usage threshold, if storage usage exceeds `60%` then storage autoscaling will be triggered.
 - `spec.storage.historicals.scalingThreshold/spec.storage.historicals.scalingThreshold` specifies the scaling threshold.
 Storage will be scaled to `100%` of the current amount.